Vice President for Enrollment and Student Advancement

 Chicago, IL 60637

 James G. Nondorf became the Vice President for Enrollment and Student Advancement and Dean of College Admissions and Financial Aid on July 1, 2009.
-He is responsible for undergraduate admissions and oversees the Office of Financial Aid.
+He is responsible for undergraduate admissions, financial aid, and the Career Advancement office.

 Nondorf came to the University from Rensselaer Polytechnic Institute, where he held the position of Vice President for Enrollment and Dean of Admissions and Financial Aid.